Jailyne Aguilar, 17, a junior at Bayonne High School, knows what a phone book is, but she has only used it once.

 “There’s still a need for the business directory,” Gierczynski said.
 “They contain yellow pages and business, and government listings as well, and there’s still a segment of the population that uses those listings when looking for those services.
 People who need a plumber quickly, or an attorney, they look though the ads in the yellow page directory.”

-Besides Verizon, there are “hundreds” of telephone directory publishers in the United States, according to Dex Media spokeswoman Suzanne Keen, An internet search turned up AT&T, Bell, and other companies that still publish them.
+Besides Verizon, there are “hundreds” of telephone directory publishers in the United States, according to Keen.
+An internet search turned up AT&T, Bell, and other companies that still publish them.

 But that shouldn’t be surprising, according to Gierczynski.